feltnerm/uwponopoly/doc/scenarios/use_cases_and_scenarios.md

 4. Current Player land on "Go to Jail ActionSpace"

 5. Current Player is in jail and rolls doubles to get out.
-   1. It is the beginning of the player's turn, and the player is sitting in jail.
+   1. It is the beginning of the player's turn, and the player's token is sitting in jail.
    2. The player uses the dice control to roll the dice.
    3. The dice control shows two "fours".
    4. The player's token advances 8 spaces beyond jail.